 FYI you don't need your feet flat on the flor.
 Feel free to bend the foot as you tilt sideways.

-#3 Elbow to knees
+#3 Elbow to knees pain stretches

-Same position, same rotation, but this time just lower down your upper body.
+Same position, seated figure, same rotation, but this time just lower down your upper body.
 Let your left-side elbow touch the sides of your knees.
 Hold it for the few seconds as it will allow your lower back to stretch nicely.
 Again, back up and miror the motion with the other side.

 #4 Torso circles